Table of Contents

 Step-by-Step Mock Group Discussion: Sample Flow

-- Summarize: Recap main points as discussion wraps up.
+- Recap It Up: Quickly go over the main points as the discussion winds down.

 Entri’s Career Level-Up Course: Your GD Success Partner